You first need to select the object you wish to investigate. Select one of the following in the APT Tree Editor:

 and load a DSS image.

 To access the HLA footprint server, go to the Aladin File menu and select Open, which brings up the Aladin Server Selector.
-On the left side (where the Image Servers are), select the Archives/HLA.
+On the left side (where the Image Servers are), select the HLA.
 Note that since we have selected a Target, Observation, or Exposure in the APT Tree Editor, the coordinates for the HLA search are already in place.
 You can modify the search radius if desired.
-Select the appropriate Instrument, and hit Submit.
-You can also select the level, but in most cases, the Best Available is appropriate
+You can select the level (but in most cases, All is appropriate) and hit Submit.

-You now have a listing of all the ACS observations in your search area.
-The results come up sorted by spectral element, with the filters collapsed.
+You now have a listing of all the observations in your search area, sorted by Detector; the results are further sorted by Proposal ID.

 You can change the sorting by clicking in an open area in the server window and selecting SORT.
 This brings up a popup from which you can select which parameters you wish to sort by.

-You can open the search parameters to see the results.
+You can open the sorting parameters to see the results.

-Note that the images available through Aladin are the PREVIEW images.
+Note that the images available through Aladin are the jpeg images.

 To see where the various filters appear on the DSS image, run your